 The Company believes that other perquisites such as pensions, benefits, severance and change of control entitlements should not be excessive and in fact represent a very small element in the overall compensation amounts for its NEOs.
 Therefore, Linamar offers very few perquisites to its NEOs.
-Of the few perquisites offered, none is above an aggregate of \$50,000 for an NEO or above 10% of the NEO's total base salary (except for those outlined below in the Summary Compensation Table).
+Of the few perquisites offered, none is above \$70,000 for an NEO (except for those outlined below in the Summary Compensation Table).